 |Moringa pods curry served with steamed rice, a special South-Indian recipe.|

-Moringa pods and greens are used on regular basis in many Asian traditions.
-In the Philippines (malunggay), where they marketed all around the season, its leaves are used liberally in soups, stews with fish, prawns, and poultry.
+Moringa pods and greens feature in the recipes on a regular basis in many Asian traditions.
+In the Philippines (malunggay), where they are marketed all around the season, its leaves are used liberally in soups, stews with fish, prawns, and poultry.

-In traditional Senegalese recipe, moringa greens are used to prepare sauce called Mboum.
-Fresh leaves are sautéed with onion, peanut butter, vegetable oil, smoked/dried fish, and seasoned with salt and pepper to taste.
+In traditional Senegalese recipe, moringa greens are employed to prepare sauce Mboum.
+Fresh leaves sautéed with onion, peanut butter, vegetable oil, smoked/dried fish, and seasoned with salt and pepper to taste.

 In India and Pakistan, tender moringa pods known as sahajan, used in sahajan ki sabzi.